 Pantsuits - Whilst we are not stating that pantsuits cannot be worn, we do have some concerns in that they limit the independence of pupils, particularly when changing or using the toilet.
 If pupils are supported in using the toilet it is also a privacy and dignity issue as the whole suit has to be removed; it could end up on the floor which is then a hygiene issue.
 We are committed to ensuring privacy and dignity for all our students and to that end, encourage this when we are teaching dressing and undressing skills, for example at swimming we teach our pupils to keep their top half covered until they have put the bottom half of their costume on.

 Parents are asked to label all items of clothing.

 For reasons of hygiene and safety, all pupils will need to change for PE lessons, including rebound therapy, into plimsolls or trainers with a white sole, a school team tee shirt and black shorts or tracksuit.
 Parents are asked to provide a drawstring PE bag which is labelled.
 Again a generic tee shirt in the correct house colour is acceptable.

 Jewellery including watches is not permitted in school, with the exception of students in Sixth Form who will be expected to remove these items before sporting activities.
 Pupils with pierced ears can wear small studs only and they must be removed before PE lessons or covered with tape (micropore or similar).
 The school cannot accept responsibility for such items.

-Oaks Sixth Form do not wear school uniform but should wear clothing that is both practical and suitable for college.
-We do ask that they have a PE polo shirt in their house colour to change into for their chosen sporting activities.
+Students in Globetrotters’ Sixth Form do not wear school uniform but do need suitable clothes to change into for their chosen sporting activities.

-School reserves the right to forbid any personal belongings which could be considered to be unacceptably dangerous in school or against the interests of the pupils at large.
+School reserves the right to forbid any personal belongings that could be considered unacceptably dangerous in school or against the interests of the pupils at large.